Sandeepgaddam5432/UnQCoder/FAQ.md

 # Frequently Asked Questions (FAQ)

 <details>
-<summary><strong>What are the best models for bolt.diy?</strong></summary>
+<summary><strong>What are the best models for UnQCoder?</strong></summary>

-For the best experience with bolt.diy, we recommend using the following models:
+For the best experience with UnQCoder, we recommend using the following models:

 - **Claude 3.5 Sonnet (old)**: Best overall coder, providing excellent results across all use cases
 - **Gemini 2.0 Flash**: Exceptional speed while maintaining good performance